Issy Smith: Legacy

 His medals were sold by his family in 1990, and auctioned 5 years later as part of a special collection of Medals to the Manchester Regiment, selling for £35,288 (US$75,000).

 Following representations from the Association of Jewish Ex-Servicemen and Women, Communities Secretary Eric Pickles announced in September 2013 that the plan, to memorialise the 482 British-born First World War Victoria Cross medal holders by laying commemorative paving stones in their home towns, would be extended to the 145 born overseas include Smith.
 At the time of the announcement, it was believed he was born in Egypt.
 He is commemorated in Rope Walk Gardens, a few minutes walk away from the location of Berners Street School in Whitechapel.

+On 23 June 2026, a historical interpretive marker was mounted on the building in Hackney, London where he lived after the war.
+The marker was donated by the Jewish American Society for Historic Preservation, IDS Housing and AJEX U.K.